arntanguy/oldblog/content/Programmation/OpenGL/FBO_Workflow.md

         glBindVertexArray( vao );
         glDrawArrays( GL_POINTS, 0, 1 );
-        // Don't forget to clear the vertex array, or you might run into some ugly surprises, like segfaults on glDrawArray calls for instance. glBindVertexArray(0);
+        // Don't forget to clear the vertex array, or you might run into some
+        // ugly surprises, like segfaults on glDrawArray calls for instance. glBindVertexArray(0);

+You can find the fullscreen quad shaders [here]({filename}/Programmation/OpenGL/Fullscreen_quad_geometry.md)